-In 2019, non-GAAP measures were the No. 1 topic of SEC comment letters and it continues to be an area of focus, particularly in IPO registrations.
+Non-GAAP measures, in SEC comment letters, continue to be an area of focus, particularly in IPO registrations.

 It’s important to understand that the use of non-GAAP measures serve a strategic purpose, in that they allow potential investors to view the company’s performance through the eyes of management.
 However, in order to ensure consistency and keep non-GAAP measures from being misleading, the SEC has put in place strict requirements that have been in the spotlight recently.
 There are several reasons why non-GAAP measures trigger SEC comments.

 We’ve highlighted some of the most common comments here, but this list is not exhaustive: